comparison

 Which is better for documentation?

 Markdown is often better for writing and maintenance.
-HTML is better when exact markup control matters.
+HTML is better when exact markup, accessibility attributes, embeds, or layout control matters.